Our course finder tool will point you in the right direction.

 Individuals who have completed FNS60920 Advanced Diploma of Paraplanning may apply for entry into the Graduate Certificate in Financial Planning with one year of relevant industry experience, or the Graduate Diploma of Financial Planning with two years of related industry experience (applies from 2023).
 Please refer to the separate Graduate Certificate in Financial Planning and Graduate Diploma of Financial Planning for further information regarding these two postgraduate courses.

-They may also apply for exemptions at Kaplan Business School for the following qualifications:
+They may also apply for exemptions for subjects within the following qualifications at Kaplan Business School:

 There are no entry requirements to enrol directly in the FNS60920 Advanced Diploma of Paraplanning.